jamieshepherd/astrahistoria/README.md

 - In general, though I think the galaxy looks pretty cool - I'd love to get it as close to Warhammer 40K accurate as possible.
 Any help in this direction would be _greatly_ appreciated!
 - Unhappy with how camera panning works.
 I'm using OrbitControls out of the box, but I don't really want to pan around a target, just have the camera pan on drag, and zoom on mouse scroll or pinch.
 - There's a little too much transparency on the warp storms - and stars underneath show through.
 Unsure how to render this better right now.

+## License
+Astra Historia is open-source under The MIT License (MIT).